enkidevs/curriculum/General/Networking/differences-between-bandwidth-and-throughput.md

 These metrics are computed over a **single unit of time**, being expressed in bits per seconds (`bps`).

- Modern networks are much faster and therefore have their speeds measured in million of bits per second - megabits per second (`Mbps`) or in billion of bits per second - gigabits per second (`Gbps`)
+ Modern networks are much faster and therefore have their speed measured in million of bits per second, megabits per second (`Mbps`) or in billion of bits per second, gigabits per second (`Gbps`).

 ---
 ## Practice